-NCATS’ Clinical and Translational Science Awards (CTSA) Program hubs work hand in hand with community leaders to build strong relationships, understand community needs and improve community health.
-The CTSA Program hubs have long prioritized engaging communities in the research process.
+NCATS’ Clinical and Translational Science Awards (CTSA) Program institutions work hand in hand with community leaders to build strong relationships, understand community needs and improve community health.
+The CTSA Program institutions have long prioritized engaging communities in the research process.
 This commitment to community engagement accelerates clinical research, expands treatment delivery and speeds the response to public health challenges.
 For more information about NCATS’ CTSA Program community engagement efforts, download the community engagement fact sheet.

 - Identifying Treatments for COVID-19

 The second trial is ACTIV-6, which will test several existing drugs that can be taken at home to see if the treatments provide safe, effective symptom relief in mild to moderate COVID-19 and prevent hospitalization.
-The CTSA Program hubs will help coordinate the trial and partner with the Patient-Centered Outcomes Research Institute to expedite enrollment.
+The CTSA Program institutions will help coordinate the trial and partner with the Patient-Centered Outcomes Research Institute to expedite enrollment.
 Read more about the ACTIV-6 trial.

 - Broadening Community Participation in Clinical Research